NYC-TTP/NYC-TTP.github.io/index.md

 # Workshop Materials

-Here are some resources that will be used during the workshop
+Here are some resources that will be used during the workshop.

 # Surveys

-Please complete the survey at this link prior to attending the workshop.
+*  <a href="https://docs.google.com/forms/d/1tbpk3ea93bua-zKpCUCHQYk-CmaPkXvDzpGvbP1NqG0/edit?usp=sharing">Please complete the survey at this link prior to attending the workshop.</a>

 # What Next?